Meaning of Numbers: The Number 94

 The possible meaning of the number 94 is derived primarily from history, its use in the Psalms and the occurrence of certain words in Scripture.

-The English word "holy," in the King James Bible version of Leviticus, is recorded 94 times.
-It is the found more often in this book than in any other Old or New Testament writing.
+The English word "holy," in the King James Bible version of Leviticus, is recorded 94 times in 77 verses.
+Although Scripture itself records the word 611 times in 544 verses, it is the found more often in this book than in any other Old or New Testament writing.
 The writing that contains the next most occurrences is Exodus with 55.

 Psalm 94 is one of several songs in the Psalms that does not have an inscription.
 Others that do not have one are Psalms 1, 2, 32, 42 and several more.
 Inscriptions usually convey the person (or group) who wrote the song or for whom it was written.
 Internal evidence suggests this Psalm was written from 1010 to 970 B.C. by priests who served under King David.